BrandonMathis/railsgirlsrdu/README.md

 **Rails**
 Rails is the framework you will be using.
 It is written in Ruby.
 If you ever get the two confused just remember "Ruby is the Language, Rails in the framework."
 We can have Ruby without Rails but we cannot have Rails without Ruby.

-We use Rails to take care of all the heavy lifting of talking to our users via the browsers and showing them the webpages they want filled with the content they asked for.
+We use Rails to take care of all the heavy lifting of talking to our users via the browsers and showing them the web pages they want filled with the content they asked for.
 Rails is all about helping you write awesome websites in Ruby!

 If you do not have rails installed on your machine, install it:

 **Gems**
-To achive the desired functionality we will use a series of [gems](http://rubygems.org).
+To achieve the desired functionality we will use a series of [gems](http://rubygems.org).
 Gems are packets of code that can extend the functionality of your application.
-We call thems gems because they are written in ruby!
+We call them gems because they are written in ruby!

-> Protip: Rails is also considerd a gem but the applications you build with rails are not considered gems!
+> Protip: Rails is also considered a gem but the applications you build with rails are not considered gems!

 ##Lets Get Started!